 - Use a GET step to monitor https://uptime.com/api/v1/integrations/?is_errored=true

-- Add a validation step that validate the select “count” has a value that matches “0”
+- Add a validation step that validates the select “count” has a value that matches “0”

-Use this technique if, for example, you need to know that more than 1 integration is failing.
+Use this technique if, for example, you need to know that more than one integration is failing.

 Form Submission

 This example will utilize HTTPbin to pass data as a form field.
-The “anything” endpoint will return whatever we send to it, so we can use a selector value to validate that the correct data was passed.
+The “anything” endpoint will return whatever we send to it, so we can set the Content-Type field, to be multipart/form-data, and the input data to send with the request, within the Form box.

 We’ve highlighted the relevant portion of the response from HTTPbin below:

-We can use a validator step to validate the data was submitted and is present in the response body:
+We can then use a Validator step to validate the data was submitted and the response contains the given text.

 OAuth with the API Check